apache/druid/docs/tutorials/tutorial-query.md

 ## Further reading

-The [Queries documentation](../querying/querying.md) has more information on Druid native query.
+See the [Queries documentation](../querying/querying.md) for more information on Druid native query.

-The [Druid SQL documentation](../querying/sql.md) has more information on using Druid SQL queries.
+See the [Druid SQL documentation](../querying/sql.md) for more information on using Druid SQL queries.